Ai Accountant

 Step 3: Launch vendor follow up campaigns

-Use standardized email and WhatsApp templates to request invoices, ask explicitly for e invoice with IRN and QR code, include your GSTIN, confirm HSN or SAC codes, and set a clear deadline.
+Use standardized email and WhatsApp templates to request invoices.
+Ask explicitly for the e-invoice with IRN and QR code.
+Include your GSTIN.
+Confirm HSN or SAC codes.
+Set a clear deadline and mention that payment processing depends on receipt of the valid invoice.

 Step 4: Create provisional entries